- Kneel below high pulley. Grasp cable rope attachment with

 Reduction Myth.
 Hyperextension of spine at top of motion

-is achived by anterior rotation of pelvis with flexed hips.
-Certain
+is achieved by anterior rotation of pelvis with flexed hips.

-individuals may need to keep their neck in neutral position with
+Certain individuals may need to keep their neck in neutral position

-space between their chin and sternum.
-If two soft stirrups are
+with space between their chin and sternum.
+If two soft stirrups

-used instead of rope attachment, grasp stirrups at side of head.
+are used instead of rope attachment, grasp stirrups at side of

 technique.
 Movement can also be performed standing up, see